Azure-Samples/azure-video-indexer-samples/AIEnrichmentPipeline/Readme.md

 # AI Enrichment Pipeline

 This repository contains an AI enrichment pipline which triggers from the upload of binary file to an Azure Storage account.
-The pipeline will "enrich" the file with additional insights from various Azure Cognitive Services, custom ode and Video Indexer before submitting it to a Service Bus queue for further processing.
+The pipeline will "enrich" the file with additional insights from various Azure Cognitive Services, custom code and Video Indexer before submitting it to a Service Bus queue for further processing.

 This solution determines which cognitive service to use based on the classification of the file into one of three file categories: